Hillary Clinton Will Run For President In 2020, 'Wall Street Journal' Predicts

-“True to her name, Mrs. Clinton will fight this out until the last dog dies,” the Wall Street Journal‘s Mark Penn and Andrew Stein write in a piece detailing what they claim to be Hillary Clinton’s impending reinvention.
+“True to her name, Mrs. Clinton will fight this out until the last dog dies,” the Wall Street Journal‘s Mark Penn and Andrew Stein wrote in a piece detailing what they claim to be Hillary Clinton’s impending reinvention.

 Clinton will not only run again in 2020, according to the Wall Street Journal, but “easily capture the 2020 nomination.”